tamotam-com/tamotam-app/README.md

 - Comments, #StopHate,
 - Share, #StopFakeNews,
 - Other complicated Algorithms unconsciously affect you to stay online.

+That's because we believe Social Media affects us mentally, such as Anxiety, Depression, Fear Of Missing Out (FOMO), Fear of Speaking Up, Isolation, and more.

 It will take time before the application will be performant and user-friendly, but in early 2023 we expect Late Alpha / Early Beta.
 Thanks in advance for understanding while reviewing TamoTam.